General Information for Journal Authors

 Track an accepted article through the AMS journals publication stream using the Manuscript tracking system.

-To preserve the integrity of electronically published articles, once an article is individually posted but not yet in an issue, changes cannot be made in place in the article.
-The AMS policy on making changes to articles after posting provides information about submitting an "Added after posting" section, if the article has not been published in a print issue, or an Errata, if the article has already been included in an issue.
+To preserve the integrity of electronically published articles, once an individual article is electronically published but not yet in an issue, changes cannot be made in the article.
+The AMS policy on making changes to articles after publication provides information about submitting an errata.

 For most AMS journals, free downloadable and printable PDF versions of published articles will be available upon print publication.